scala/scala3/docs/docs/typelevel.md

 expansion of the macro is type-checked using the fully computed types.

 That still begs the question how we are going to typecheck the _definition_ of a macro.
-The idea is to to approximate any computed type at the definition that depends on unknown parameters by its upper bound.
+The idea is to approximate any computed type at the definition that depends on unknown parameters by its upper bound.